 Some banks charge customers $5 for paper statements.
 To avoid this fee, search for a bank that waives this fee or look into an account that enables you to bank entirely electronically.

 Returned mail fee

 When you move, a mail-forwarding request with your post office may not be good enough for your bank.
 Many banks print “return service requested” on their envelopes, so your mail gets sent back to the bank if it can’t be delivered, upon which a number of banks charge a fee.

 These fees can add up, so make sure you update your address with your bank upon moving.

 Some banks charge a fee for using a person to handle transactions.
 If you’d like the ability to consult a teller, seek out bank accounts that don’t levy this charge.

-How to eliminate those fees
+How to eliminate bank fees

-In fact, if you’re interested in opening a savings account, credit unions and Internet-only banks often pay higher interest rates on savings accounts in opposed to brick-and-mortar banks.
-Luckily, you don’t have to do all of the work when searching for a fee-free checking account with perks because Magnify Money’s got you covered.
+In fact, if you’re interested in opening a savings account, credit unions and internet-only banks often pay higher interest rates on savings accounts than brick-and-mortar banks.
+Luckily, you don’t have to do all of the work when searching for a fee-free checking account with perks — MagnifyMoney’s got you covered.
 Just fill out the simple tool here to find a checking account.

 Now that you’re aware of these fees, you can take necessary steps to avoid the ones that may put a strain on your finances.
 After all, as a new graduate, these pesky fees should be the last of your worries.